salesforce-heroku-workshops/git-and-github-workshop/chapter08-conflict-resolution.md

 <link href="index.css" rel="stylesheet" type="text/css">

-# Conflict resolution - managing the merge process
+# <a id="top">Conflict resolution - managing the merge process</a>

 During the development of your project you will make many changes to your files.
 If you follow the "commit early, commit often" idea, then most of your commits should be straight forward.

 Git is very good at merging changes together, although it has its limitations.

 The longer you leave a change to be commited or the bigger the change is you are making (especially to existing files), the more likely you will have to manage the merge process yourself.

-## A common merge conflice with Github
+## A common merge conflict with Github

 When you create a new repository on Github you are given the choice of creating a Readme.md file and a .gitignore file for one of numerous languages.
 These are both really useful things to have.